GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * You what I find kind of ironic?
 For our abusers to truly have maintained control over us they would have had to avoid abusing us in the first place because every memory we have of them serves to lessen their influence over our decisions.
 If they really wanted us to do something or change, the easiest way would have been for them to ask nicely and be encouraging, but instead they chose the only method of influence that ALWAYS leads our awareness of who they really are.
 * Transition end readers to the NeuroComplexity model so they can better witness their grief.
 Recursive Simplicity offers shelter from the storm, while NeuroComplexity is the storm made warm.
 Synergy.
 * I suspect the "inner critic" is a dense insular cortex (reflection capacity) under amygdala dysregulation (negative noticing) (CITE).
+* the courage to be disliked for the agathon “beneficial” and kakon from the stoics for “dissonant”

+Stoic Interpretation of Kakon (as Dissonance):
+Encyclopedia.com. (n.d.).
+Aretē/Agathon/Kakon.
+In Encyclopedia of Philosophy.
+Retrieved August 9, 2025, from https://www.encyclopedia.com/humanities/encyclopedias-almanacs-transcripts-and-maps/areteagathonkakon

+Adlerian Framing of Agathon (as Beneficial):
+Kishimi, I., & Koga, F. (2018).
+The courage to be disliked: The Japanese phenomenon that shows you how to change your life and achieve real happiness.
+Simon & Schuster.

 Editorial assistance: An AI tool was used to improve clarity, place citations, and standardize references.
 All ideas, arguments, and final wording are the author’s.
 An AI tool assisted with copyediting and provisional citation placement.
 All ideas, arguments, and final wording are the author’s.
 Citations marked [verify] are pending the author’s review.
 * Emergence and neuroplasticity frameworks emphasize that learning-driven reorganization can follow adversity, via changes at synapses, networks, and behavior.
 Foundational work on metaplasticity and homeostatic plasticity shows how systems adjust plasticity thresholds and stabilize function, helping explain shifts from dysregulation to adaptation (Abraham & Bear, 1996; Turrigiano, 2012; Kandel, 2001) [verify].
 Human studies demonstrate experience-dependent structural change, consistent with adaptive remodeling after training and practice (Draganski et al., 2004) [verify].
 Clinical trauma scholarship details how traumatic stress can constrain development and meaning-making, yet also describes staged recovery processes that leverage learning and relationship to restore function (Herman, 1992; van der Kolk, 2014) [verify].
 My model (PSIM(I)) proposes a structured way to induce and stabilize adaptive cycles—conceptually aligned with metaplastic and homeostatic principles—while explicitly remaining a hypothesis requiring empirical testing (author’s model).
 AI-assisted sources: